ifd3f/astrid.tech-old/astrid_tech_frontend/content/blog/2021/09/11/1/wr.md

 ---
 date: 2021-09-11 15:10:07-07:00
+ordinal: 1
 ---

 In other news, I've joined another webring, the XXIIVV webring.
 Just like the IndieWebRing, it's linked in the footer.